vinitra-zz/onnxconverter/README.md

 # About

-This is a standalone conversion tool aimed at helping developers convert from Caffe / Keras models to ONNX format.
+This is a standalone conversion tool aimed at helping developers convert from models to ONNX format.
 The tool allows easily uploads and conversions of models in a pre-configured environment via Jupyter Notebooks.

 You can use a prebuilt Docker image of this converter [here](https://hub.docker.com/r/microsoft/onnxconverter/)

+# Supported Models
+- Caffe
+- Keras
+- CoreML

 # Usage